Canon 35mm f/1.4 | Lens Review

-The Canon EF 35mm f/1.4L II USM Lens is a must have in your camera bag!
-When I am shooting portraits, a Canon 85mm f/1.4 is usually on my camera, but to add some different looks to a clients gallery I will add the Canon EF 35mm f/1.4L II USM Lens to get more of the scene.
-When I am shooting in home newborn sessions the Canon 35mm f/1.4 is on my camera the whole session.
+The Canon EF 35mm f/1.4L II USM Lens is a must-have in your camera bag!
+When photographing portraits, a Canon 85mm f/1.4 is usually on my camera.
+Still, I will add the Canon EF 35mm f/1.4L II USM Lens to get more of the scene to add some different looks to a client’s gallery.
+When I photograph in-home newborn sessions, the Canon 35mm f/1.4 is on my camera the whole session.
+Check out my Canon 35mm f/1.4 review below!

 canon 35mm f/1.4